How to enjoy West End theatre in the half term

-Weekday matinees are a great way of beating the evening rush and finding a cheap ticket.
-It’s easier for most people to attend the theatre after school or work in the evening, so tickets are often cheaper for these weekday matinees.
-Our listings have a handy feature which you can use if you’re not sure whether your favourite show has a weekday matinee, or when it is.
+If you're planning a theatre trip in the half term, weekday matinees are a great way of beating the evening rush and finding a cheap ticket.
+It's easier for most people to attend the theatre after school or work in the evening, so tickets are often cheaper for these weekday matinees.
+Check out all the weekday matinees taking place in the half term here.

-Day tickets are often available for many shows in the West End, and can be a good way of finding a cheap seat.
-However, these are often very limited in number (and so run out quickly) and may require you turning up to the theatre in the morning.
-They could be good for the more spontaneous theatregoer, but it’s always safer to buy your ticket in advance.
+Day tickets are often available for many shows in the West End, and are a great way of finding a cheap seat.
+However, these are often very limited in number, so they sell out quickly.
+They could be good for the more spontaneous theatregoer, but it's recommended to buy your ticket in advance if you want to guarantee a half term theatre trip.